ngsankha/socks/README.md

 ## Yee Haw!

-That was just to grab you attention.
+That was just to grab your attention.
 The implementation of Socks is still incomplete and I am working on it.
 Any kind of help is appreciated.
 Just for this repo, hack on it, and send me a pull request!